Pricing Merge Team headshots into group · Free

 Prompt: Place this person from the reference photo on the left side of the office lobby, match the indoor lighting direction and scale them to look like they're standing naturally at full height

-Prompt: Add this person from the reference standing to the right of the existing team, match the outdoor lighting and color temperature, professional pose
+Prompt: Add this person from the reference standing immediately to the right of the existing team and touching the group with no gap, matching their height, the outdoor daylight and colour temperature, and standing on the same paving

 Prompt: Composite this person from the reference headshot into the center of the group on the clean white backdrop, blend lighting to match the studio setup, waist-up framing